Everytown Center for the Defense of Gun Safety

 Recent Decisions

 The Everytown Center for the Defense of Gun Safety tracks Second Amendment cases in courts across the country.
 This page provides brief summaries of recent decisions in selected cases, along with links to the decisions.
+New decisions are added approximately every two weeks.
 Earlier decisions are available here.
 Please get in touch with any questions you might have about these cases, or any other issues you may confront in defending gun safety laws against Second Amendment challenges.

 ---